 That way, they’re able to capture more detail during the initial recording process.
 When they go back to edit the track within their DAW (digital audio workstation), they’ll have more information to sift through and work with.

 In a nutshell, that explains why some people prefer lossless over lossy, but we still haven’t unearthed any hard evidence to support the claim that everyone can hear a major difference between the two.
-It usually helps to understand the basics of how the sampling rate and bit depth effect the sound you hear.
+It usually helps to understand the basics of how the sampling rate and bit depth affect the sound you hear.